 \section{Twitter math}

-The following 42 tweets were written in 2014, when twitter had still a 140 character limit.
+The following 42 tweets were written in 2014, when twitter still had a 140 character limit.
 Some of them were actually tweeted.
 The experiment was to see which theorems are short enough so that one can tweet both the theorem as well as the proof in 140 characters.
-Of course, that often requires a bit of cheating.
+Of course, that often required a bit of cheating.
 See \cite{AigZie} for proofs from the books, where the proofs have full details.

 \tweet{ {\bf Euclid:} The set of primes is infinite.
 Proof: let $p$ be largest prime, then $p!+1$ has a larger prime factor than $p$.
 Contradiction. }

 \tweet{ {\bf Euclid:} $2^p-1$ prime then $2^{p-1} (2^p-1)$ is perfect.
 Proof. $\sigma(n)=$ sum of factors of $n$, $\sigma(2^n-1) 2^{n-1}) = \sigma(2^n-1) \sigma(2^{n-1}) = 2^n (2^n-1) = 2 \cdot 2^n (2^n-1)$ shows $\sigma(k) = 2k$.}